 While there are tons of worthy Android emulators out there, such solutions for running iOS apps on Windows and Mac aren’t common.
 To help you out, I’ve curated a list of the best iOS emulators for PC and Mac.
-Most of the listings in this article are free and others let you use the emulator program for a certain period of trial period.
+Most of the listings in this article are free, and others let you use the emulator program for a certain trial period.
 So, let’s get started:

 Top iOS Emulators for PC and Mac | 2019 Edition

 - iOS Simulator in Xcode

 - Electric Mobile Studio